-- 1. A requirement that each employee of the school submits to a criminal background check and furnishes a criminal record summary as required by Education Code Section 44237 - 2.
-A requirement that each officer, director, or other employee of UCSC who will have contact with scholars in the course of his/her official duties shall also furnish UCSC with a criminal record summary as described in Education Code 44237 - 3.
-A requirement that all enrolling scholars and staff provide records documenting immunizations to the extent required for enrollment in a non-charter public school - 4.
-Policies and procedures providing for school wide training in response to natural disasters and other emergencies, including civil unrest, fires, and earthquakes - 5.
-Training for staff and scholars relating to preventing contact with blood-borne pathogens - 6.
-Requiring that instructional and administrative staff receive training in emergency response, including appropriate "first responder" training or its equivalent - 7.
-Identification of specific staff who will be trained in the administration of prescription drugs and other medicines - 8.
-The charter school's facilities will comply with the state building codes, federal Americans with Disabilities Act (ADA) access requirements, and other fire, health and structural safety requirements. - 9.
-A policy establishing that the school functions as a drug, alcohol, and tobacco free workplace - 10.
-Policies and procedures for the immediate reporting of suspected child abuse, acts of violence, or other improprieties, and the role and obligation of staff in the reporting of child abuse pursuant to CA Penal Code Section 11164 - 11.
-Examination of faculty and staff for tuberculosis (TB).
+- A requirement that each employee of the school submits to a criminal background check and furnishes a criminal record summary as required by Education Code Section 44237 - A requirement that each officer, director, or other employee of UCSC who will have contact with scholars in the course of his/her official duties shall also furnish UCSC with a criminal record summary as described in Education Code 44237

+- A requirement that all enrolling scholars and staff provide records documenting immunizations to the extent required for enrollment in a non-charter public school - Policies and procedures providing for school wide training in response to natural disasters and other emergencies, including civil unrest, fires, and earthquakes - Training for staff and scholars relating to preventing contact with blood-borne pathogens - Requiring that instructional and administrative staff receive training in emergency response, including appropriate "first responder" training or its equivalent - Identification of specific staff who will be trained in the administration of prescription drugs and other medicines - A policy that the school will be housed in facilities that have received state Fire Marshall approval and have been evaluated by a qualified structural engineer who has determined the facilities present no substantial seismic safety hazard - A policy establishing that the school functions as a drug, alcohol, and tobacco free workplace - Policies and procedures for the immediate reporting of suspected child abuse, acts of violence, or other improprieties, and the role and obligation of staff in the reporting of child abuse pursuant to CA Penal Code Section 11164 - Examination of faculty and staff for tuberculosis (TB).
 Recent law requires an assessment of exposure to tuberculosis and testing of it should exposure exist.
-All employees of UCSC will keep their TB records updated every four years as a condition for continued employment. - 12.
-Screening of pupil vision and hearing upon first enrollment at the school and every third year thereafter - 13.
-Policies that ensure that if the charter school's facilities are at any time under construction or remodeling, contractors engaged in such construction or remodeling comply with Education Code section 45125.1
+All employees of UCSC will keep their TB records updated every four years as a condition for continued employment. - Screening of pupil vision and hearing upon first enrollment at the school and every third year thereafter - Policies that ensure that if the charter school's facilities are at any time under construction or remodeling, contractors engaged in such construction or remodeling comply with Education Code section 45125.1